m7a/bo-maxbupst/READMEx.md

 This encryption is used at the level of _chunks_ with the chunks being managed by a data and index tree for data and index contents respectively.
-In order to check that the content addressible storage is indeed addressed correctly, the addresses inside the trees are checked as follows using a Hash Key (HK):
+In order to check that the content addressable storage is indeed addressed correctly, the addresses inside the trees are checked as follows using a Hash Key (HK):

 	HK               := BLAKE3(Key Part 1 || Key Part 2)